klenov/advancedSerial/README.md

 // short method names are also available aSerial.p("x = ").p(x).p("y = ").pln(y);
 ```
-You cand find a complete example [here](https://github.com/klenov/advancedSerial/blob/master/examples/Basic/Basic.ino).
+You can find a complete example [here](https://github.com/klenov/advancedSerial/blob/master/examples/Basic/Basic.ino).

-**2. Verbosity levels:**
+**2. Optional verbosity levels:**
+Verbosity levels provide a convinient way to control how many messages will be printed.
+It is mostly suitable for debugging.
-There are four verbosity levels.
-The order in terms of verbosity, from least to most is `v, vv, vvv, vvvv`.
+There are four verbosity levels: `v, vv, vvv, vvvv`.
 You can choose at wich verbosity level a message will be printed and also set a filtering threshold.
 Only the masseges less or equally verbose to the treshold level will be printed.
 It may be easier to see this in the example:
 ```Arduino
 void setup() {